andrewt929/datasciencecoursera/Course 3 - Getting & Cleaning Data/Course Project/CodeBook.md

 ##4.
 Appropriately label the data set with descriptive variable names.
-    names(all_data) <- gsub("std()", "SD", names(all_data))
-    names(all_data) <- gsub("mean()", "MEAN", names(all_data))
-    names(all_data) <- gsub("^t", "time", names(all_data))
+1. leading t or f is based on time or frequency measurements.
+2. Body = related to body movement.
+3. Gravity = acceleration of gravity
+4. Acc = accelerometer measurement
+5. Gyro = gyroscopic measurements
+6. Jerk = sudden movement acceleration
+7. Mag = magnitude of movement
+8. mean and SD are calculated for each subject for each activity for each mean and SD measurements.
+The units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks. names(all_data) <- gsub("std()", "SD", names(all_data)) names(all_data) <- gsub("mean()", "MEAN", names(all_data)) names(all_data) <- gsub("^t", "time", names(all_data))